+Prejudices create social affiliation to a group of people or a society.
 Sam thinks that a lot of people have the same prejudices as he has.
 Therefore, he feels like being a part of this group of people with these prejudices.
 The outcome of this is a corporate feeling.
 At the same time, Sam and his group establish a border between themselves and the people/group of people they have prejudices against.
 Prejudices define a distance to other people or situations.
 People disallow physical or social closeness and don't want to confront themselves and their perception of the world with the unknown.
-The correctness of one's own opinion about the world is thus not a subject of flexibility.
+The correctness of one's own opinia subject of flexibility.